Quick answer

 What Is Sales Conversion Rate?

-Sales conversion rate is the percentage of prospects who move from one stage of the sales funnel to the next.
-If you're asking what sales conversion rate is: it's the ratio of conversions at a given stage (e.g., lead → meeting, meeting → opportunity) to the total number entering that stage — showing where prospects drop off.
+Sales conversion rate is the percentage of prospects who move from one stage of the sales funnel to the next (e.g. lead → meeting, meeting → opportunity, opportunity → closed-won).
+Tracking it stage-by-stage shows exactly where prospects drop off so you can fix the right step.

 Sales Conversion Rate Definition